 There will be four pay-to-attend events per year.
 EC Cup (Fall), Winterfest (Winter), JO Qualifier (Spring), JOs (Summer)

 The RBWP Booster Club is a 501©(3) volunteer-run organization that works to support the activities of the RBAC Water Polo team.
 Families make monthly payments to the Booster Club to help fund tournament entries and other program-specific activities.

-The Booster Club meets monthly at the Rose Bowl Aquatics Center on the second Tuesday of the month at 7pm.
+The Booster Club meets monthly on the second Monday of the month at 6 pm.
 All families of current program participants are welcome to attend.